Book Review: The Great Gatsby by F. Scott Fitzgerald

 I've heard too much about that, and Mr. Gray's words are convincing, but I don't find anything that ever grows hopeless - all the broken pillars and clenched hands And doves and angels symbolize romance, and then a hundred years from now I want younger people to guess if my eyes are brown or blue - neither of course - I want my tomb to look Like it's been many, many years - how strange, that row of Confederate soldiers' tombs, there are two or three that would make you think they were dead lovers or dead loves - they look exactly the same, even yellow on them The same is true of the moss.
 The old death is beautiful—truly beautiful—we will die together—I know—sweetheart—”

 They didn’t die together, but they were buried together in his father’s hometown of Maryland State.
 His first love, Neva, lived forty years longer and witnessed the rise of grief after Fitzgerald's death.

 The reprint of "The Great Gatsby" was regarded as classic American literature, but she kept it all her life.
 Back then, the love letters and diaries were locked in the corner of the closet, and I never thought to stand up and say, "I am that Daisy."

 After reading a famous book, I believe that everyone has gained a lot of knowledge.
 I believe that you must have a lot of gains worth sharing.
 At this time, you need to make serious records and write down your feelings after reading.

 So how do we write the afterthought?
-The following is the great Gatsby after reading that we had collected for you.
+The following is the Great Gatsby after reading what we had collected for you.
 You are welcome to learn from it and refer to it.
 I hope it will be helpful to you.

 "We fought our way forward, sailed against the current, and were pushed back constantly until we went back to the old days."